Mike Tramp: 2009–2011: The Rock 'N' Roll Circuz

-2012 – 2014: Acoustic
+2012–2014: Solo career: Acoustic

-In 2012, Mike Tramp began recording another solo album.
+In 2012, Tramp began recording another solo album.
 The result, Cobblestone Street, was released on 8 April 2013 on Target Records following a successful acoustic tour of Europe in autumn 2012.
-During the tour, Mike Tramp traveled across Europe playing 40 shows, while driving and doing everything by himself.
+During the tour, Tramp traveled across Europe playing 40 shows, while driving and doing everything by himself.
 The album reached number 21 on the Danish Hitlisten albums chart and features the first single "New Day" which was released on 18 February 2013.
 The track "Revolution" was released as the second single for the album.
-In March 2013, Mike Tramp supported Beth Hart for several concerts in France.
-To support Cobblestone Street, Mike Tramp toured Europe, including France, Switzerland, Spain, Denmark, Sweden, Norway, Germany, Belgium, Holland, Turkey and the UK.
+In March 2013, Tramp supported Beth Hart for several concerts in France.
+To support Cobblestone Street, Tramp toured Europe, including France, Switzerland, Spain, Denmark, Sweden, Norway, Germany, Belgium, Holland, Turkey and the UK.
 The tour ended at Le Forum in Vaureal.

-Mike Tramp embarked on a USA tour and his first ever acoustic tour of the country in summer 2013.
+Tramp embarked on a US tour and his first ever acoustic tour of the country in summer 2013.

-While promoting his solo album Mike Tramp announced in several interviews that there would no longer be a White Lion of any kind, including the new White Lion or any possible reunions.
+While promoting his solo album, Tramp announced in several interviews that there would no longer be a White Lion of any kind, including the new White Lion or any possible reunions.